Mental Health Situation in Bangladesh in 2023

 Mental Health Stigma in Bangladesh

-The shortage of data and psychological state practitioners in Bangladesh leads people to hunt for help from traditional healers, damaging and potentially fatal consequences.
-Bangladesh has a population of 160 million, but only 50 clinical psychologists and 200 psychiatrists.
+Bangladesh’s shortage of data and psychological state practitioners leads people to hunt for help from traditional healers, with damaging and potentially fatal consequences.
+Bangladesh has a population of 160 million but only 50 clinical psychologists and 200 psychiatrists.
 That’s 800,00 people for each psychological state specialist.
 It is often difficult to understand who to show with such scarce infrastructure, clinics, or services to access support.
-During this barren of information, dangerous myths spread quickly.
-Myths about evil spirits; about people with a mental disease being possessed by the devil.
+During this barren of information, dangerous myths spread quickly—myths about evil spirits, about people with a mental disease possessed by the devil.

-In Bangladesh, mental health challenges remain unmet thanks to a lack of awareness and a lack of psychological state professionals consistent with experts.
-According to a 2018 survey on psychological states jointly conducted by the govt and therefore the National Institute of psychological state (NIMH), the general prevalence of mental disorders among the population 18 years and above was 18.7%.
+In Bangladesh, mental health challenges remain unmet thanks to a lack of awareness and psychological state professionals consistent with experts.
+According to a 2018 survey on psychological states jointly conducted by the govt and, therefore, the National Institute of Psychological States (NIMH), the general prevalence of mental disorders among the population 18 years and above was 18.7%.

-“There are a complete of 270 psychiatrists while there aren’t quite 500 psychologists within the country at present to serve the vast number of psychological state patients.
+“There are a complete 270 psychiatrists while there aren’t quite 500 psychologists within the country to serve the vast number of psychological state patients.
 Another alarming issue is most of the cases are from urban areas.
 The Government must address this shortcoming because long-term psychological state ailments can reduce anticipation by ten years on average.
-We got to extend the psychological state care facility to general hospitals instead of establishing specialized hospitals.
+We must extend the psychological state care facility to general hospitals instead of establishing specialized hospitals.
 People feel discomfort traveling to specialized mental hospitals, fearing stigmatization.

 Mental Health Problems in Bangladesh